NajimuddinS/ScriptSprinters/README.md

 ## Features
 List out the key features of your application.

-- Feature 1
+- Buy and Sell Cryptocurrency
-- Feature 2
+- Trade
-- Feature 3
+- Learn

 ## design decisions or assumptions
 List your design desissions & assumptions